Did you suffer permanent hair loss after taking the chemotherapy drug Taxotere?

 These lawsuits have not been consolidated into a class action or multidistrict litigation at this time.
 As of July 2016, no settlements have been made in any of the Taxotere Lawsuits.

-The Hood National Law Group is currently investigating cases for a potential lawsuit against Sanofi-Aventis.
+National Injury Help is currently investigating cases for a potential lawsuit against Sanofi-Aventis.
 If you or someone you love took Taxotere and suffer from permanent alopecia, you may be entitled to financial compensation.

 Not sure if you have a case?
 Call us today to speak with a member of our legal team.
 We can answer your questions and help you determine if your case qualifies for a possible lawsuit.

-Call the Hood National Law Group today at 1-800-214-1010 or use the form on the right hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 or use the form on the right hand side of your screen.

 Taxotere Lawsuits available in these States: